elycheikhsmail/danet-sqlite-users-module/README.md

 ## Description

-module for manage users in project built usining Danet and postgresql.
+module for manage users in project built usining Danet and sqlite.
 Danet is web framework inspire from Nestjs but use Deno js as runtime instad of Node js.

 ## prerequest: